maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

   }
 ```

-The `SwallowNFT()` function allows a player to swallow another player’s NFT.
+The `swallowNFT()` function allows a player to swallow another player’s NFT.
 This function takes an index as a parameter which is used to specify the NFT to be swallowed.
 The function is protected by two modifiers. `hasmint` and `canSwallow`.
 The `hasmint` modifier checks if the address has minted an NFT and the `canSwallow` modifier checks if the power value of the attacker is greater than the power value of the owner.
-If both the modifiers pass, the function transfers the NFT from the owner to the attacker, decreases the power value of the owner and increases the power value of the attacker.
+If both the modifiers pass, the function transfers the NFT from the owner to the attacker, it then decreases the power value of the owner and increases the power value of the attacker.

 ```solidity
  function upgradeNFT(uint _index) external payable{